plotly/plotly.github.io/_posts/plotly2/2016-07-07-how-to-make-a-heatmap.md

 ---
 layout: tutorial-single_layout
-title: Heatmaps in Plotly 2.0
+title: How to Make a Heat Map in Plotly 2.0
-subtitle: A graphical representation of data where the individual values contained in a matrix are represented as colors.
+subtitle: Create a heat map using the Plotly 2.0 data visualization tool
 permalink: /make-a-heatmap/
 imageurl: ../static/images/heat-map/heat-thumb.png
 state: active
 tags: scientific
 order: 2
-meta_description: A tutorial on how to make a heatmap in Plotly 2.0.
+meta_description: Learn how to make a heat map online using Plotly 2.0.
 popularity: featured
 carouselimageurl:
-actioncall: How to Make a Heatmap in Plotly 2.0
+actioncall: How to Make a Heat Map in Plotly 2.0
 actioncall-url: https://plot.ly/alpha/workspace/?fid=plotly2_demo:11

 otherlang: Know how to program?
 See how to create this in [Python](https://plot.ly/python/heatmaps/) or [R](https://plot.ly/r/heatmaps/).